Every year we get lots of parents asking us how to make a festival with kids fun rather than a weekend of stress.

 The reality is that going to a festival with your kids is not such a crazy thing to do any more.
 There are hundreds of festivals that welcome families of all ages and there’s usually more to do there than at many other holiday destinations so, rather than begrudging being dragged along, chances are your kids will have even more fun than you!

 However, if this is your first time, then little a bit of preparation can make a big difference to how smoothly the weekend will go.
-This isn’t the be-all-and-end-all of everything you need to know (we’re writing a whole book for that) but browse the site and read the links to related blogs and you’ll be more than halfway there.
+This isn’t the be-all-and-end-all of everything you need to know but browse the site and read the links to related blogs and you’ll be more than halfway there.

 Find the right festival